Lexicon: Lapland – lark

 lapwing (-'s), n.
 [OE hléapewince > hleapan, to leap + winc-, to totter or waver.]

-Bird of the genus Tringa named for its manner of flight; fowl that uses a skillfully deceptive means of drawing away potential enemies from its nest.
+Tewit; bird of the genus Tringa named for its manner of flight; fowl that uses a skillfully deceptive means of drawing away potential enemies from its nest.

 larceny, n.
 [Anglo Fr. larcin.] (webplay: away, circumstance, property, taking).

-1. Theft; stealing; robbery; the criminal act of taking away the property of another; [fig.] waste; squandering; foolish expenditure.
+1. Theft; stealing; robbery; criminal act of taking away the property of another; [fig.] waste; squandering; foolish expenditure.

-2. [Fig.] death; loss of mortal existence.
+2. Thievery; looting; plundering; pillaging; [fig.] death; loss of life; surrendering mortal existence.

 larder, n.
 [OFr lardier.]

-Pantry; storehouse; room where food is kept.
+Pantry; storehouse; food supply; room where food is kept.

-large (-er, -est), adj.
+large (-r, -st), adj.
 [Fr. large; NW says Sp. largar, to loosen, to slacken, as a rope.] (webplay: ample, bestowed, comprehension, crosses, equal, favorable, fully, gives, great, grow, heart, left, lives, love, many, might, much, note, present, rope, size, territory, town, tree, water, without).

-3. Important; valuable; of great significance.
+3. Intense; of great degree.

-4. Infinite; glorious; heavenly.
+7. Infinite; [fig.] glorious; heavenly.

-6. Abundant; plentiful.
+8. Abundant; plentiful.

 large, adv. [see large, adj.] (webplay: grow, town).

-Much; ambitiously; optimistically; hopefully; wishfully.
+Much; ambitiously; optimistically; hopefully; wishfully; great in amount.

-large (-er), n. [see large, adj.; NW also says Basque larritu, to grow.] (webplay: grow, lives, love, mountain, size).
+large (-r), n. [see large, adj.; NW also says Basque larritu, to grow.] (webplay: grow, lives, love, mountain, size).

 lark (-s, -'s), n.
 [OE láferce; NW says may coincide with Dan. lover, to praise, sing, or cry out.] (webplay: bird).